44px/widget-kit/packages/rpc/README.md

 ## API Reference

-### `createConnection(currentWindow, targetWindow, [targetOrigin])`
+### `createConnection(targetWindow, [targetOrigin])`

 Returns `Connection` object with `send` and `handle` methods.

-- `targetWindow`: a reference to remote window
+- `targetWindow`: a reference to remote window.
-- `targetOrigin`: an origin that `targetWindow`'s origin must match.
-This check performed for both outgoing and incoming requests
+- `targetOrigin`: allows to restrict windows communication by origin.
+If `targetWindow` origin does not match no request would be sent nor accepted from it.

 ### `send(request, [onResponse])`

 Sends prepared request.

 - `request`: a plain object containing request method, arguments list and set of service fields.
-Use `createRequest` helper to create proper request object
+Use `createRequest` helper to create proper request object.
 - `onResponse`: response handler.
-Accepts `Response` object with `payload` and optional `error` fields
+Accepts `Response` object with `payload` and optional `error` fields.

 ### `handle(method, handler)`

 Registers request handler for a given method.

 - `method`: an unique method identifier.
-It's recommended to have prefix with your app name for custom methods (like `myAwesomeApp.analytics.sendEvent`)
+It's recommended to have prefix with your app name for custom methods (like `myAwesomeApp.analytics.sendEvent`).
-- `handler`: a handler function that accepts response callback and list of method arguments.
+- `handler`: a handler function that accepts response callback and method arguments.
 You can call response callback at any time passing to it result or error.

 Example: